matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 Each feature is associated with a threshold to form a so-called *weak classifer*.
 If the sum of the pixel values in the black region subtracted from the sum of the pixel values in the white region exceed the threshold then the weak classifier is said to have passed.
-In the first image the weak classifer is detecting a dark area around the eyes compared to above the cheeks.
+For example, the weak classifier in the first image is detecting a dark area around the eyes compared to above the cheeks.

 Features are all defined with axially aligned rectangles and take one of a